KaeLL/w5100_esp32/README.md

     - ...

 ## My license
-Public Domain with a plead to whoever forks/clones/etc to contribute improvements back, by at least opening an issue with a suggestion and at most submiting a PR.
+Public Domain with a plea to whoever clones/forks/etc to contribute back any improvements.